RNA-Seq Data Analysis Workflow: A Step-by-Step Guide

 Read Counting by Pseudo-Alignment

-The read counting results from pseudoalignment mapping are essentially equivalent to those obtained from mapping-based read counting.
+Pseudo-alignment produces read count results that are essentially equivalent to those from the mapping-based approach.

 Result of Read Count